 You can reach Wellington from Rotorua in around 5 hr and 30 mins by car.
 If you take the bus, that would be a long journey, nearly 10 hours.
 You can also opt to take a non-stop flight from Rotorua to Wellington or a direct flight from Taupo, it’s a short 1-hour trip and costs somewhere between $50 and up per person.

-Personally, I didn’t find many exciting things to do in Nelson, however, from here, it’s only an hour’s drive to Split Apple Rock and Abel Tasman National Park.
 Nelson is also an awesome place to simply chill and probably process the places you have seen so far.
 You can get from Wellington to Nelson by taking the 3.5-hour ferry to cross the Cook Strait.

-You will arrive in Picton which is an hour from Nelson.
+You will arrive in Picton, which is an hour from Nelson.
 You can take your car on the ferry too.
 The ticket cost from Wellington to Picton without a vehicle is between NZ$60 to $75.
 With a car, the price starts at NZ$200 up to $300 (depending on how long the car is, which includes motorhomes).

 With a motorbike, the ticket costs from NZ$120 to $175.
 The price is also different if you are travelling with a pet.
 Check the ferry prices.